wp-plugins/design-approval-system/readme.txt

 = This plugin seems like it may be complex.
 Are there tutorials for the plugin? =

 Yes.
 It's not as hard as it may seem.
-Once you try it you will see how easy we have made it.
+Once you try it you'll see how easy we have made it.
 And now with our new Walk-Through getting up and going could not be easier.  http://www.slickremix.com/category/design-approval-system-tutorials/

 = My page is now getting 404 error when activating your plugin. =